Easy Musical Scale Preschool Activity Using Mason Jars

 This post contains affiliate links.
 See our full disclosure.

-Musical activities provide opportunities for kids to play and learn using their all their senses while promoting cognitive skills.
+Musical activities provide opportunities for kids to play and learn using their all their senses, while supporting the development of cognitive skills.

-In this activity, kids will learn to distinguish between the sounds of the notes on a musical scale.
+In this activity, kids can learn to distinguish the individual sounds of the notes on a musical scale.

-They'll also experience the shape of the notes as they color and cut out musical notes to place on a staff.
+They'll also become familiar with the shape of musical notes as they cut out notes to place on a staff.

 The five-line staff is in general use and will be illustrated in this activity.